salemALmotiry/Java-Bootcamp-Project-1/README.md

           |  7  |  8  |  9  |
           |_________________|
     ```
-      * The first player to get 3 tokens in a row (up, down, across, or diagonally) wins.
+      * The first player to get 3 sign in a horizontal, vertical, or diagonal row is the winner.
     ```
         INFINITE TIC-TAC-TOE!